chili-labs/AclBundle/Resources/doc/working_with_the_acl_manager.md

 $aclManager = $container->get('projecta_acl.manager');
 ```

-To get the one of the ACE Managers you can either use the
+To get one of the ACE Managers you can either use the
 methods ```manageObjectAces()``` and ```manageClassAces()``` or
 retrieve them directly from the DIC.
 Whatever suits your needs.